Handling authentication

 Authentication Flows

-Standard Login Flow
+Standard Login Flow (Username/Password)

 - Client sends credentials to

-/tokenendpoint - Backend validates credentials
+/auth/loginendpoint - Backend validates credentials and checks for account lockout

 - If MFA is disabled or verified, backend generates tokens